How much cramping is normal in early pregnancy?

 Most miscarriages happen in the first trimester.
 The first sign is usually vaginal bleeding or cramps that feel a lot like strong menstrual cramps, Carusi said.

-Where do you feel early pregnancy cramps?
+How many weeks do you feel implantation cramps?